testcontainers/testcontainers-go/docs/features/docker_compose.md

 }
 ```

-Use the advanced `NewDockerComposeAPIWith(...)` constructor allowing you to specify an identifier:
+Use the advanced `NewDockerComposeWith(...)` constructor allowing you to specify an identifier:

 ```go
 package example_test